Connect with others who understand.

 If your breast cancer cells have higher-than-normal levels of the HER2 protein, it’s known as HER2-positive breast cancer.
 Your cancer may be considered HER2-negative even if you have some HER2 protein in your cells.
 Talk to your cancer care team about your HER2 results.

 The HER2 protein is a receptor that helps regulate how your healthy breast cells grow and divide.
 However, about 10 percent to 20 percent of people with breast cancer have a change in the HER2 gene that causes breast cancer cells to make more HER2 protein.
-When breast cancer cells have an excess of HER2 protein, they grow and divide abnormally or without proper control.
+When breast cancer cells have excess HER2 protein, they grow and divide abnormally or without proper control.

 What Is Breast Cancer Recurrence?

 Breast cancer recurrence is when breast cancer comes back after you complete treatment.
 You may have a recurrence if your first treatment didn’t kill all of the cancer cells in your breast.
 The cancer cells that remain after breast cancer treatment may be dormant (inactive) for several years before they become activated to begin growing and spreading again.
 HER2-positive breast cancer has a recurrence peak of around 20 months.
+This means the chance of recurrence is highest about 20 months after the first diagnosis or after finishing the main treatment.

 There are three types of breast cancer recurrence: